 The CCBHC shall have policies and procedures that ensure that services are available to anyone seeking help for a mental health or substance use condition, regardless of their place of residence, ability to pay, illness severity, disability status or age.
-This includes any individual with a mental or substance use disorder who seeks care, including those with SMI, SUD, OUD, and severe SUD, SED, individuals with COD, and individuals experiencing a mental health or substance use-related crisis.
+This includes any individual with a mental or substance use disorder who seeks care, including those with Serious Mental Illness (SMI), Substance Use Disorder (SUD), Opioid Use Disorder (OUD), and severe SUD, children with Serious Emotional Disturbance (SED), individuals with Co-occurring Disorder (COD), and individuals experiencing a mental health or substance use-related crisis.

-Contractor shall provide or coordinate provision of all nine required CCBHC core services in a way that ensures that all services are accessible within 60 minutes or 60 miles (whichever is less) of a client's home address.
+The CCBHC shall provide or coordinate provision of all nine required CCBHC core services in a way that ensures that all services are accessible within 60 minutes or 60 miles (whichever is less) of a client's home address.
 The following services have discrete access requirements:

-- 1. Psychosocial Rehabilitation Access Standard: If a client's scheduled appointment time for psychosocial rehabilitation is longer than three hours on any given day, the access standard is the lesser of 60 minutes or 60 miles in urban areas and the lesser of 90 minutes or 90 miles in rural areas. - 2.
+- 1. Psychosocial Rehabilitation Access Standard: If a client's scheduled appointment time for psychosocial rehabilitation is longer than three hours on any given day, the access standard is the lesser of 60 minutes or 60 miles in urban areas and the lesser of 90 minutes or 90 miles in rural areas - 2.
 Telehealth: Telehealth access alone does not satisfy the network adequacy requirement; however, telehealth can be offered when clinically appropriate as a choice in addition to accessible in-person services. - 3.
-Crisis Services: Mobile crisis services must comply with timeliness and accessibility rules, which requires an in-person, community-based response in accordance with the following standards: - One hour in urban areas and two hours in rural areas.

-Any non-mobile crisis services offered directly by the CCBHC must meet the same accessibility standards as other CCBHC core services, as specified above.
+Crisis Services: Mobile crisis services must comply with timeliness and accessibility rules, which requires an in-person, community-based response in accordance with the following standards: - One hour in urban areas and two hours in rural areas. - Any non-mobile crisis service offered directly by the CCBHC must meet the same accessibility standards as other CCBHC core services, as specified above.